 When the package appears at that doorstep, your subscriber should feel a strange mixture of feelings – an ecstatic urge to open up the box and a pinch of sadness because its beauty will be destroyed after the unboxing experience.

 But, how can you achieve that level of package brilliance?
 Is it even humanly possible?

-First, you need a nice design, that captures the eye almost immediately.
+First, you need a nice design that captures the eye almost immediately.

-Short on a budget?
+Short on budget?
 Don’t stress.